 I find that FastPasses are the biggest source of frustration to first-time or infrequent park goers.
 Many people don’t know what they are, how to use them, or what to use them on.
 With this in mind, I’m going to write a guide to each U.S. park on when and where to use FastPasses.

-We started this series with Disney’s Animal Kingdom.
-If you are unfamiliar with FastPass+, check out that post for a more detailed description on what it is and how to use it.
+If you are unfamiliar with FastPass+, check out this post for a more detailed description on what it is and how to use it.
+We have FastPass+ Guides to all of the Disney Parks that you can find here.
+Let’s get to Hollywood Studios!

 Is the FastPass+ System Different in Hollywood Studios?